-The success of our strategic acquisitions will depend, in part, on our ability to successfully integrate the acquired businesses with our existing business, including our recent acquisitions of Panoptes Pharma Ges.m.b.H and Bayon Therapeutics, Inc. It is possible that the integration process could result in the loss of key employees, the disruption of ongoing business or inconsistencies in standards, controls, procedures, and policies that adversely affect our ability to maintain relationships with clients, customers and employees or to achieve the anticipated benefits of the acquisition.
+We regularly explore opportunities to grow our business, including through acquiring companies.
+The success of our strategic acquisitions will depend, in part, on our ability to successfully integrate the acquired businesses with our existing business.
+It is possible that the integration process could result in the loss of key employees; the disruption of ongoing business; or inconsistencies in standards, controls, procedures, and policies that adversely affect our ability to maintain relationships with vendors, customers, and employees or to achieve the anticipated benefits of the acquisition.
 Successful integration may also be hampered by any differences between the operations and corporate culture of the two organizations.
 If we experience difficulties with the integration process, the anticipated benefits of the acquisition may not be realized fully, or at all, or may take longer to realize than expected.